sandeepraju/ghost-coder-iterm/README.md

 Have you ever been in a situation where you have to demo something on the terminal in front of an audience and you start fat-fingering all of a sudden?

-With ghost coder, you can save all those terminal commands in a text file and replay them on your terminal with a shortcut!
+With ghost coder, you can save all those terminal commands in a text file and replay them on your terminal with a shortcut (`\``)!

 ## Install